About Indigo Storm Photography - Kylie Gee

-Hi, my name is Kylie Gee and I am the photographer behind the lens of
+Hi, my name is Kylie and I am the photographer behind the lens of Indigo Storm Photography.
+I am currently based in the Wheatbelt Region of Western Australia and regularly visit my hometown of Horrocks in Midwest WA.

-I have always had a passion for capturing the beauty around us and was extremely fortunate to have grown up in the coastal community of Horrocks Beach.
+I have always had a passion for capturing the beauty around us and was extremely fortunate to have grown up in the coastal community of Horrocks.
 I am incredibly grateful to have witnessed some of the most stunning and breathtaking sunsets over the iconic Horrocks Jetty.

 I have always loved the outdoors and have a real appreciation for the beauty on our doorstep having lived and worked in some of